kubevela/kubevela/docs/en/end-user/explore.md

 The component definition objects are namespace isolated align with application, while the `vela-system` is a common system namespace of KubeVela, definitions laid here can be used by every application.

-You can use `kubectl vela show` to see the usage of specific component definition.
+You can use [vela kubectl plugin](./kubectlplugin) to view the detail usage of specific component definition.

 ```shell
 $ kubectl vela show webservice